DanielSiepmann/own-nixpkgs/readme.md

 * Integrate https://github.com/Wilfred/difftastic for diffing source code https://github.com/nix-community/home-manager/pull/2850

+* Try out pidgin?
+Does it work with slack and ms teams videos?

 Migration:

 * Migrate ssh config (I don't really like to expose customer server names and configs to outer world, how to handle?)